mataluni-bravetto/abe-core-body-template/SECURITY_GUIDE.md

 ### Production Readiness:
 **✅ SECURE FOR PRODUCTION DEPLOYMENT**

-The AI Guardians Chrome Extension has undergone comprehensive security assessment and enhancement.
+The AiGuardian Chrome Extension has undergone comprehensive security assessment and enhancement.
 All critical vulnerabilities have been addressed, and significant security improvements have been implemented.
 The extension is now secure for production deployment with ongoing security monitoring recommended.

 ## 📚 Security Documentation